dgaydukov/cert-frm/frm.md

 Liquidation fund (liquidation reserve) - special fund that can pay to user for some time until ADL happen. when liquidation happen & liquidation order is matched in public orderbook below bunkruptcy price, the remaining goes to fund this is the way fund is growing
+###### CFD (contract for difference)
+CFD contract stipulates that buyer will pay seller the difference between current price and price at exit Like any other derivatives doesn't require real assets.
+So it's agreement between investor & CFD broker to exchange the difference in value between the time you open contract & close. price of stock is 10usd.
+You open long contract for 10k shares with 100x leverage (so you need only 10k USD):
+* price now is 11 => you close contract & realize 10k profit - broker commission (usually 0.2%)
+* price now is 9 => you close contract & realize 10k loss + broker commission
+CFD vs pers:
+* you may notice that they both very similar
+* CFD has no funding
+* you can't open short & long for perp at the same time, yet you can do this with CFD (kind of straddle strategy for options)
 ###### Options
 There are 2 types of options (Keep in mind that you can buy/sell any of these types):
 * call option - right (but not obligation) to buy a stock at specified price (called strike price) before or at specified date